FireworksProject/web_server/docs/dev_environment.md

 in the Fireworks Project password database, so be sure to use the already recorded password.
 Also, during PHPMyAdmin setup, choose the Apache server setup option, and then deny the automatic database setup tool.

+After this is all done, point a web browser to `http://192.168.1.100/phpmyadmin` (where 192.168.1.100 should be replaced with the IP address of your running VM) and create the MySQL application user in the privileges tab.
+Again, the username and password should be recorded somewhere in the Fireworks Project password database, so bue sure to use the already recorded username and password.
+This user should have all "data" and "structure" privileges.